mpp-doric/Android-Security-Reference/permissions/app_perms.md

   - This type of permission introduces potential risk, the system may not automatically grant it to the requesting application
 - `Signature`
   - Meaning of this depends on where the permission is defined.
-    - If in the core OS [/system/framework/framework-res.apk/AndroidManifest.xml](https://github.com/android/platform_frameworks_base/blob/master/core/res/AndroidManifest.xml) then permission holder would need to be signed by the same key (which is the _`platform`_ key used in the OS signing process)
+    - If in the core OS [/system/framework/framework-res.apk/AndroidManifest.xml](https://github.com/android/platform_frameworks_base/blob/master/core/res/AndroidManifest.xml) then the permission holder would need to be signed by the same key (which is the _`platform`_ key used in the OS signing process)
     - If an Application defines this permission then the holder would need to be signed by the same key as the application
   - Permission will be auto granted if sig check passes
 - `signatureOrSystem`